+Even with the best circular saw on the market, it’s only as good as the person using it.
 With a few home improvement tips and instructions, you can make the most of your circular saw and do some good work with it.
 A few sessions and training should do it.
 So, if you are looking to learn more about how to work with circular saws, read on.

 The Basics of Working with a Circular Saw

 Circular saws are excellent tools for making quick and clean straight cuts across boards called crosscuts.
 They also perform well for making longer cuts along board lengths called rips.
 These saws are great for making bevel cuts as well, a bonus function.

 Circular saws come with a set of standard features which include:

 Inline or sidewinder saws are the most common circular saws.
 The motor in the inline saw is located in line with the blade, thus its name.
 These blade spin very fast, around 6,00 rpm.

 The warm dive saw is another circular saw type.
 Their motors are located at their rear, positioned at a 90-degree angle to the blade.
 A gear spins the blade.
 Thus, they don’t spin as fast.
 However, this allows for more torque, which makes them a better option for heavy-duty jobs.
 They also tend to be quieter, less compact, and lighter than sidewinders.

 Circular saw sizes are classified using the blade diameter, with the most common sizes being between 5.5 to 7.25 inches.
 Generally, the size of the circular saw you need depends on the type of project you plan to use the saw on.